You became a father. Your child was born out of wedlock. What happens now?

 This article only applies to California family law matters.
 It does not apply to any other state.
-We are experienced family law attorneys with three offices in Orange County.
-Our firm handles matters in Orange County family court and select Los Angeles, and Riverside courts
+We are experienced family law attorneys who handle family law matters in the seven counties of Southern California.

 The fact a child is born out of wedlock is irrelevant to the father's legal rights.

 Child births out of wedlock are common.

 California law does not permit the Family Court to base custody decisions on gender.
 Therefore, a father need not worry the mother has greater rights because she is the mother.
 Fathers sometimes perceive a bias exists.
 That perception may be true with certain family law judges in the state but we have found it to be the rare exception.

 The fact the father's child is born out of wedlock also does not impact a family law judge's decision.
 Family law judges are required to base child custody decisions on a child's best interest.
 Being born out of wedlock is not a best interest factor.

 To learn more about child custody, check out our guide on California child custody laws.

 Father's rights with a child born out of wedlock.

 A father's rights with a child born out of wedlock is therefore the same as a father's rights with a child born within a marriage.
 The court evaluates the child's best interest including health, education, safety and general welfare.
 A court is required to take the child's best interest into consideration in any child custody determination.